ENGO150/ClearTemp/README.md

 ^ This works on Linux shell or Windows powershell

 - -console = show console
-- -usernameFlag:NAME = clear temp of specific user (replace NAME with user's name) !!THIS ISN'T WORKING ON LINUX - DEFAULT TEMP DIRECTORY ON LINUX IS /TMP!!
+- -username:NAME = clear temp of specific user (replace NAME with user's name) !!THIS ISN'T WORKING ON LINUX - DEFAULT TEMP DIRECTORY ON LINUX IS /TMP!!
 - -block:PASSWORD = block deleting temp with this program (replace PASSWORD with password for blocking !YOU CAN USE SPECIAL CHARACTERS, BUT AT YOUR OWN RISK!)
 - -unblock:PASSWORD = unblock deleting temp with this program (replace PASSWORD with password you used [-block])
 - -excex = exiting on exception (that is, whenever a program finds a temporary file that cannot be deleted, it stops)